Calf muscle strain

 Calf Stretch

-It is important to maintain ankle range of motion and flexibility as your injured muscle heals.
+Maintaining ankle range of motion and flexibility is important as your injured muscle heals.
 Gentle stretching will help your injured muscle heal at its normal length.

 Calf Isometrics